The Planning Inspector has dismissed the most recent appeal against CDC's refusal to allow a change to residential use of …

 Our community is typical of small villages across the country having a mix of narrow twisting roads with limited footpaths (to keep pedestrians safe).
 Traffic volumes and speeds moving around and through the Sibfords vary dependent on time of day, and drivers range from the courteous and safe to potentially dangerous.
 We also have two schools and safety of our children is so important.
 A group has been formed to look at what can be done to improve overall road safety and raise awareness of motorists who drive in our community.
-The image attached below shows a summary of the issues identified (click to enlarge it).

 Do you believe this is an issue that needs to be investigated?
 Would you like to be involved?
 Contact Richard Irons or Simon Rayner, who would welcome your thoughts on this subject.